Cefixime Disease Interactions

 There are 5 disease interactions with cefixime:

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Colitis/Enteritis (Noninfectious)
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Colitis/Enteritis (Noninfectious)

 - Moriarty HJ, Scobie BA "Pseudomembranous colitis in a patient on rifampicin and ethambutol."
 N Z Med J 04/23/80 (1980): 294-5